EasyScience/EasyDiffractionLibDocs/docs/installation/standard.md

 ## Install EasyDiffraction python library

-Currently **EasyDiffraction** is in beta and has not been released on pypi.
-Please use the alternative method given below to install easydiffraction from our GitHub repository.

 * Create and go to, e.g., easydiffraction directory (_optional_)
 ```console
 $ mkdir easydiffraction && cd easydiffraction